Representation of the European Commission in Germany: Political Department

 The political department is responsible for the communication between the Commission and the political decision-makers in Germany.
 In addition, it compiles reports and analysis about the political, economical and social trends, as well as, special events in Germany.

 Vice versa, it disseminates the European policy by presentations and events for the public and experts.
-Head of the department is Nora Hesse.
+Head of the department is Manica Hauptmann.

 Department for Communication

 The department for communication informs the citizens about what is happening and why on the European level.
 For that it cooperates closely with partners from the civil society, federal and regional government.
 Head of the department is Dina Behnke.

 Press Department

 The press department informs journalists in Germany about the policies of the Commission, answers questions and issues statements.
 Tools are a daily Email newsletter with important messages for Germany from the Commission, a weekly schedule preview and a two-weekly brochure.

 Head of the department is Birgit Schmeitzner.